-Fairfax County already encumbered \$1,552,996.77 for the design task order, land acquisition and utilities designation.
-The County currently has \$6,316,300 available for the remaining construction and water line relocation cost.
-Additional funds for the cost-share are available in Emergency and Flood Response and Stream and Water Quality Improvements under Fund 40100 Stormwater Services in the adopted Fairfax County Fiscal Year 2024 budget (Attachment 1).
+Fairfax County has not encumbered any funds for the design task order, land acquisition and utilities designation.
+Additional funds for the cost-share are available in Emergency and Flood Response under Fund 40100 Stormwater Services in the adopted Fairfax County Fiscal Year 2024 budget (Attachment 1).